Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators: Supplementary Note 5. Entropy and dimer order

+In this section, we demonstrate that the interaction-induced topological phase transition at $U_c$ may be identified via studying the entanglement entropy.
+Supplementary~Figure~\ref{figS10}a shows the dependence of the von Neumann entropy $S_\mathrm{vN}(\ell)$ on the subsystem size, ${\ell}\le L$, in the vicinity of the transition, i.e., for $1.4<U/W<1.6$.
+Two characteristic behaviours emerge: for $U<U_{\mathrm{c}}\simeq1.51W$ $S_{\mathrm{vN}}(\ell)$ displays an oscillatory behaviour, while for $U>U_{\mathrm{c}}$ the entropy increases abruptly and becomes a smooth function of $\ell$.
+This sudden change in the entropy behaviour signifies the interaction-induced topological phase transition and the appearance of MZM.

-In the main text, we have shown that the interaction-induced topological phase transition at $U_c$ may be identified via studying the entanglement entropy of a subsystem containing ${\ell}\le L$ sites.
-Here, we will also argue that this transition is accompanied by a rapid change of the dimer order $D_{\pi/2}$.
-In Figures~\ref{figS8}a and \ref{figS8}b we show the entanglement entropy, respectively for the trivial and nontrivial phases, where $S_{\rm vN}(\ell)$ shows clear oscillations in the former case.
-In order to explain the physical origin of such oscillations we have also plotted the static spin-spin correlation function $\langle \mathbf{T}_{\ell}\cdot \mathbf{T}_{\ell+1} \rangle $.
+We also argue that the topological transition in the OSMP chain is accompanied by a rapid change of the dimer order $D_{\pi/2}$ (see Supplementary~Figure~\ref{figS10}b).
+In Supplementary~Figures~\ref{figS10}c and \ref{figS10}d we have shown the entanglement entropy, respectively for the trivial and nontrivial phases, where $S_{\rm vN}(\ell)$ displays clear oscillations in the former case.
+To explain the physical origin of such oscillations we have also plotted the static spin-spin correlation function $\langle \mathbf{T}_{\ell}\cdot \mathbf{T}_{\ell+1} \rangle $.
 We can observe that the maxima of $|\langle \mathbf{T}_{\ell}\cdot \mathbf{T}_{\ell+1} \rangle| $ and $S_{\rm vN}(\ell)$ coincide.
-To calculate the entanglement entropy we split the system into two subsystems cutting the bond between sites $\ell$ and $\ell+1$.
+Recall to calculate the entanglement entropy, we split the system into two subsystems cutting the bond between sites $\ell$ and $\ell+1$.
 Whenever a bond with a large spin-spin correlation is cut, also the entanglement entropy is large.
 Therefore, we expect that the oscillatory behaviour of $S_{\rm vN}(\ell)$ is a direct manifestation of the dimer order.
-Indeed, in the topological phase the spin dimerization persists only at the very edges of the system, as shown in Fig.~\ref{figS8}b, so that the (bulk) dimer order vanishes presumably as $1/L$, see Fig.~ \ref{figS8}d.
-Due to the absence of bulk dimer order, the entanglement entropy smoothly changes with $\ell$, as demonstrated also in Fig.~\ref{figS8}b.
-Finally, in Fig.~\ref{figS8}c we show the $U$ dependence of the central charge derived from fitting $S_{\rm vN}(\ell)$ to the formula discussed in the main text.
-This quantity shows significant finite-size effects inside the topological phase.
-Nevertheless, close to the transition, $U/W=1.52$, the size dependence is not relevant, namely the jump of the central charge at the transition is robust and clear when changing the length of the chain.
+Indeed, in the topological phase the spin dimerization persists only at the very edges of the system, as shown in Supplementary~Figure~\ref{figS10}d, so that the (bulk) dimer order vanishes presumably as $1/L$, see Supplementary~Fig.~\ref{figS10}b.
+Due to the absence of bulk dimer order, the entanglement entropy smoothly changes with $\ell$, as demonstrated also in Supplementary~Figure~\ref{figS10}a.